1

 太史公曰:世俗所稱師旅,皆道孫子十三篇,吳起兵法,世多有,故弗論,論其行事所施設者。 語曰:「能行之者未必能言,能言之者未必能行。」 孫子籌策龐涓明矣,然不能蚤救患於被刑。 吳起說武侯以形勢不如德,然行之於楚,以刻暴少恩亡其軀。 悲夫!

-The Grand Historian says: What the world commonly calls military works all discuss Sun Tzu's thirteen chapters and Wu Qi's military strategy.
-The world has many, so I will not discuss them, but will discuss their actions and achievements.
-The saying goes: 'Those who can act may not be able to speak, those who can speak may not be able to act.'
-Sun Tzu clearly strategized against Pang Juan, yet could not early save himself from punishment.
-Wu Qi explained to Marquis Wu that terrain depends on virtue, yet when he acted in Chu he was harsh and cruel, lacking benevolence, and lost his life.
+The Grand Historian says: The military works commonly cited in the world all discuss Sun Tzu’s thirteen chapters and Wu Qi’s Art of War.
+These circulate widely, so I will not discuss them here.
+A saying goes, “Those who can act are not necessarily able to speak; those who can speak are not necessarily able to act.”
+Sun Bin clearly outplotted Pang Juan, yet he could not escape early from the disaster of mutilation.
+Wu Qi explained to Marquis Wu that terrain was less important than virtue, yet when he put his ideas into practice in Chu he was harsh, cruel, and lacking in benevolence, and so he lost his life.
 Alas!